 You’ll love the city with views of the valley.
 Also, the whole area has a reputation for its wineries and some of them organise guided tours!

 The Naoussa region concentrates on just one variety – the formidable Xinomavro, widely considered to be Greece’s highest quality red grape!

 And additionally, Naousa has nearby 2 ski resorts, Tria Pente Pigadia and Seli!

 After a short tour around the city, we directed to St. Nicholas Park, 3 kilometres outside the city and it’s an oasis of coolness and relaxation!
 This was a great tip that we got from travel blogger Runvel and we thank him for that!

-But, because we didn’t planned this road trip jsut to relax, but to know better the beautiful mainland of Greece, we went directly after that to Veria.
+But, because we didn’t plan this road trip just to relax, but to know better the beautiful mainland of Greece, we went directly after that to Veria.
 Our expectations were high and to be frank we didn’t quite get impressed by the town.
 Maybe this was caused by the lack of time and we didn’t discover all Veria’s beauty…who knows.
-We ate of course the famous Ravani dessert – also we weren’t impressed by this – and we walked around some keys points of the city like the Kyriotissa with renovated houses and mansions, the Jewish Barbouta neighborhood with beautiful mansions and of course the famous library of Veria.
+We ate, of course, the famous Ravani dessert – also we weren’t impressed by this – and we walked around some keys points of the city like the Kyriotissa with renovated houses and mansions, the Jewish Barbouta neighbourhood with beautiful mansions and of course the famous library of Veria.
 This library in 2010 received the Access to Learning Award (plus $1million! as funding) from the Bill & Melinda Gates Foundation for its creative use of information and technology services to meet the economic, educational, and cultural needs of Veria’s inhabitants!
 Before leaving we admired the view from Olive square and we went to Thessaloniki.

 This was the 2nd part of our road trip and we hope you enjoyed it!